 Jump to:

-Broccoli salad is made with broccoli florets, cut into bite-size pieces, and dressed with a mayo-based dressing.
+Broccoli salad is a cold salad made with broccoli florets, cut into bite-size pieces, and dressed with a mayo-based dressing.
 Sort of like a broccoli coleslaw if you will, but with broccoli florets.
 It also typically contains a few other ingredients, like sunflower seeds, bacon crumbles, minced onions, shredded carrots, etc.

 I was flipping through an old church cookbook (one of the many in my collection) recently and came across my grandma’s recipe for broccoli salad.